arnaud-dg/fda-510k/README.md

 Set up your Snowflake connection:

-Ensure you have a Snowflake account and the necessary credentials Configure your Snowflake connection in the Streamlit secrets management
+Ensure you have a Snowflake account and the necessary credentials Configure your Snowflake connection in the Streamlit secrets management.
+/!\ Unfortunately RAG vector database is hosted in my snowflake account, so this project can not be runned without my credentials.

 ## Usage